For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 Guaranteed issue (GI) happens when you lose coverage.
 For example, if you're on group insurance and you lose it because you're retiring.
 That's really common.

 Another common example is perhaps you're losing your Medicare Advantage plan.
 They announce to you that they're terminating their plan in your zip code.
-That's a guaranteed issue situation where you could buy Plan A, B, C, or F without having to pass health questions.
+That's a guaranteed issue situation where you can buy a particular plan without having to pass health questions.

 Medicare Supplement Plans A-N